yegor256/blog/_drafts/streams.md

 in PHP as [anonymous functions](http://php.net/manual/en/functions.anonymous.php), and in JavaScript as [functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions).
 Java 8 is just catching up.
-The question is whether it is a good or a bad idea &mdash; to have these functional programming elements in an object-oriented language?
+The question is whether it is a good or a bad idea&mdash;to have these functional programming elements in an object-oriented language?
 I think it's a bad idea, especially how Java 8 implemented it.